heyqule/erm_unit_control/README.md

 ﻿This is a fork of Klonan's Unit Control.
 It has updated for 2.0.
 New features have been added in 1.1 build.

+It primary targets ERM controllable units.
+But it should work for 3rd party unit that support original unit control.

 ### New Features: (Developed by [Hawke] & heyqule)
 - Manage up to 9 control groups with hotkeys.
-- Max group selection size, 100 default, up to 500. (configurable in map settings)
+- Configurable max group selection size, default 100 units, up to 300. (configurable in map settings)
+- Configurable max group selection radius, default 100 tiles, up to 320. (configurable in map settings)
 - Hunting Strategy - command a group to perform search and destroy operation
 - Reactive Defensive Strategy - When a player entity killed, the nearby units will come to aid, then return to original location once the operation is completed.
 - Perimeter Defending Strategy - When radar scan an chunk with enemy buildings, The nearby units will go attack that enemy base, then return to radar.

 ### How to use:
 - **Select all unit in X radius:** Shift+Alt+left click
-- **Select all unit of same type in X radius:** Double click on unit in normal view.
+- **Select all unit of same type in X radius:** Double left click on a unit.
 - **Attack Move:**  Select unit > right click on destination. (orange dotted line indicator)
 - **Go to destination(non-attack move):**  Select unit > double right click on destination. (green dotted line indicator)
 - **Multiple Waypoints attack move:** Select unit > hold shift and right click on destinations.